Natural Horse World

 Learning theory is not often taught in programs for the horse or for instructors, but really, it should be a pre-requisite.
 Sometimes this may be because of the difficulty people have in understanding the scientific terminology, however there is one author who has managed to explain it in every day terms and that is Mark Hanson in his book ‘Revealing Your Hidden Horse’.

-This book actually details a revolutionary approach to understanding and caring for your horse so that training and learning is optimised.
-Mark shows us how to consider the horse’s physical health and emotional state so that learning is optimised for both horse and human.
+Mark shows us how to consider the horse’s physical health and emotional state so that learning is easy for both horse and human.

 The chapters on ‘Control and Communication’ followed by ‘Positive Reinforcement Training and Relationships’ delve into the fundamentals of training and the tools we can use to develop a positive and productive learning experience.